Barycentric-alignment and reconstruction loss minimization for domain generalization: ALGORITHM

-Based on the loss functions designed above, we propose algorithms to learn domain-invariant but task-sensitive representations.
-Depending on how the invertibility criteria is dealt with, we design two different algorithms: Wasserstein Barycenter loss with Auto-Encoder (WBAE) and Wasserstein Barycenter loss with Mutual Information (WBMI) which are combined in Algorithm \ref{alg:1}.
-WBAE adopts the auto-encoder structure to maintain the invertibility, while WBMI adds a mutual information term in the loss function for enforcing it.
-An overview of the proposed methods is shown in Figure \ref{fig:structure}.
-Both algorithms involve calculating Wasserstein-2 barycenter and its supporting points.
-Here we use an off-the-shelf python package \citep{flamary2021pot} that implements a free-support Wasserstein barycenter algorithm described in \citep{cuturi2014fast}.
+The proposed algorithm requires calculating Wasserstein-2 barycenter and its supporting points.
+Here we use an off-the-shelf python package \cite{flamary2021pot} that implements a free-support Wasserstein barycenter algorithm described in \cite{cuturi2014fast}.
 This algorithm is executed in the primal domain and avoids the use of the dual form of Wasserstein distances, which otherwise would turn the problem into an adversarial (min-max) type setting that we want to avoid due to its instability.
-The barycenter loss is approximated via an average Sinkhorn divergence \citep{feydy2019interpolating} between the seen domains and the estimated barycenter.
-Sinkhorn divergence is an unbiased proxy for the Wasserstein distance, which leverages entropic regularization \citep{cuturi2013sinkhorn} for computational efficiency, thereby allowing for integrating automatic differentiation with GPU computation.
-We adopt the implementation in \citep{feydy2019interpolating} to our algorithm for a fast gradient computation and denote it as $Sinkhorn_{\epsilon}$ in Algorithm \ref{alg:1}, where $\epsilon$ is the entropic regularization term.
+The barycenter loss is approximated via an average Sinkhorn divergence \cite{feydy2019interpolating} between the seen domains and the estimated barycenter.
+Sinkhorn divergence is an unbiased proxy for the Wasserstein distance, which leverages entropic regularization \cite{cuturi2013sinkhorn} for computational efficiency, thereby allowing for integrating automatic differentiation with GPU computation.
+We incorporate the implementation from \cite{feydy2019interpolating} into our algorithm for a fast gradient computation and denote it as $Sinkhorn_{\epsilon}$ in Algorithm \ref{alg:1}, where $\epsilon$ is the entropic regularization term.